GET IN TOUCH

 Escalating Collection Actions

-- Bank garnishment: A bank account can be frozen, and money can be withdrawn to satisfy the debt.
+• Bank garnishment — A bank account can be frozen, and money can be withdrawn to satisfy the debt.
 This action often occurs without additional court hearings.

 Long-Term Financial and Personal Impact

-- Family strain: Loss of take-home pay places financial strain on families, making it harder to cover bills and daily expenses.
+Garnishments and judgments appear on credit reports, limiting access to loans and increasing interest rates.
+Loss of take-home pay places financial strain on families, making it harder to cover bills and daily expenses.
+Certain licenses or employment opportunities may also be affected if unpaid debts or garnishment actions remain unresolved.

 Action Plan and Resources